open-telemetry/opentelemetry-collector-contrib/receiver/lokireceiver/README.md

 ## Getting Started

-The following settings are required:
+The settings are:

-- `endpoint` (default = 0.0.0.0:3500 for grpc protocol, 0.0.0.0:3600 http protocol): host:port to which the receiver is going to receive data.
+- `endpoint` (required, default = 0.0.0.0:3500 for grpc protocol, 0.0.0.0:3600 http protocol): host:port to which the receiver is going to receive data.
-- `use_incoming_timestamp` (default = false) if set `true` the timestamp from Loki log entry is used
+- `use_incoming_timestamp` (optional, default = false) if set `true` the timestamp from Loki log entry is used

 Example:
 ```yaml